Sugeerthana/GEN-AI-Application-Developer/README.md

 # NOTES:
 - File upload to Github was not possible due to platform issues.
-- Kindly access the assessment using th Onedrive link above.
+- Kindly access the assessment using the Onedrive link above.

 # THANK YOU!